dwarfhq/nova-flexible-content/README.md

 ## Made with ❤️ for open source

-At [Whitecube](https://www.whitecube.be) we use a lot of open source software as part of our daily work.
+At [Dwarf](https://www.Dwarf.be) we use a lot of open source software as part of our daily work.
 So when we have an opportunity to give something back, we're super excited!

-We hope you will enjoy this small contribution from us and would love to [hear from you](mailto:hello@whitecube.be) if you find it useful in your projects.
-Follow us on [Twitter](https://twitter.com/whitecube_be) for more updates!
+We hope you will enjoy this small contribution from us and would love to [hear from you](mailto:hello@Dwarf.be) if you find it useful in your projects.
+Follow us on [Twitter](https://twitter.com/Dwarf_be) for more updates!